B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 <span style="color: red">Sanctions:</span>

-- First offense: 50-100 checkpoints
+- First offense: 200-300 Checkpoints
-- Second offense: 200 checkpoints
+- Second offense: Warn
-- Three or more offenses: Warn
+- Three or more offenses: 3-7 day ban depending on the severity

 ### <a id="7.11"></a><span style="color: #0088CC">7.11 Illegal Activities in and Around Houses</span>
 The following are <span style="color: green">allowed</span> **ONLY** between <span style="color:yellowgreen">**20:00 - 08:00**</span>: